Sancxo/nimble_blog/priv/posts/en/2023/09-16-custom_http_codes.md

 end
 ```

-As for the `404` code, I declared my `NoBlogPostsError` exception into its own module and I used the `plug_status: 261` option to call the custom status we have set before in `config.exs`.
+As for the `404` code, I declared my `NoBlogPostsError` exception into its own module and I used the `plug_status: 461` option to call the custom status we have set before in `config.exs`.
 The functions responsible to render the `%Post{}` list - filtered by language, tag or both - can then call the exception module in case the `%Post{}` list is empty.

 *N.B.: this method, to add custom codes which are not used by the standard [HTTP codes list](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), can also be used to create a different message for an existing code.
-This way, you can modify the `404 Not Found` for a cheeky `404 Found But Don't Want To Show It To You`.
+This way, you can modify the `404 Not Found` for a cheeky `404 Found But Don't Want To Show It To You`; or again `451 Sorry But It Burned!`.
 Nice!*